-In 6th grade the students will study a wide diversity of non-fiction readings that relate to a variety of topics.
+In 7th grade the students will study a wide diversity of non-fiction readings that relate to a variety of topics.
+They will utilize many different sources for non-fiction texts.
+They sources will include the Prentice Hall Textbook, newspaper articles (past and present) and weekly homework.
 Informational text is read across all of the classes, not just the Literature class.
 As a result, it is imperative that the students are introduced to the skills need to read informational text and comprehend it fully.
 Students will read fictional and non-fictional writings on the same topic and will be required to identify the differences between the two texts.